rayaman/multi/README.md

 -- Loops
 require("multi.all") -- gets the entire library
 count=0
-loop=multi:newLoop(function(dt,self) -- dt is delta time and self is a reference to itself count=count+1 if count > 10 then
+loop=multi:newLoop(function(self,dt) -- dt is delta time and self is a reference to itself count=count+1 if count > 10 then
     self:Break() -- All methods on the multi objects are upper camel case, where as methods on the multi or process/queuer namespace are lower camel case